ImmoMakelaarVergelijker

 How many square metres is 1 are?

-One are (a) equals exactly 100 square metres, which is the same as a rectangle of 10 m x 10 m.
-To convert square metres to ares, simply divide by 100.
+1 are equals exactly 100 square metres.
+It is equivalent to a square of 10 m × 10 m.
+To convert ares to m², multiply by 100.

-What is the average price of agricultural land in Belgium in 2024?
+What is the average price per hectare of agricultural land in Flanders?

 Aydan Arabadzha